Legit.ng: Popularity

-As of July 2015, it has more than 13 million monthly readers and is ranked as the 7th overall most visited website in Nigeria and the first among publishers by Alexa.
-Currently, the website's Facebook page has over 7.5 million members.
-Legit.ng is the biggest publisher on Facebook by the audience in ‘Media’ category.
+As of July 2015, it had more than 13 million monthly readers.
+It was then ranked as the 7th overall most visited website in Nigeria and the first among publishers by Alexa.
+The website's Facebook page has over 7.5 million members.
+Legit.ng is the biggest publisher on Facebook, in terms of audience, in the 'Media' category.

-In October 2018 the number of Legit TV YouTube channel subscribers exceeded 100,000 and the page got verified by the network.
+In October 2018, the number of Legit TV YouTube channel subscribers exceeded 100,000, and the page was verified by the network.
 It has been ranked among the top 50 YouTube channels in Nigeria by vidooly.com.